Help Center

 search by custom field WordPress

-This is the comprehensive guide on how to add these query variables, be it only one or multiple, and set as many search filters as you need.
+This comprehensive guide explains how to add one or multiple query variables and set as many search filters as needed.
 Note that the plugin demonstration is made for Elementor here, but it works equally well with Block Editor or Bricks.

 For the most effective user experience, consider using both JetSmartFilters and JetSearch.
-The latter is great for more general searches, e.g., to be placed on the main page.
-It has a lot of settings to fine-tune the search.
+The latter is ideal for general searches, such as those to be featured on the main page.
+It offers numerous settings to fine-tune the search.

-This plugin also has a Search Suggestion feature, so you can guide your clients to the products or categories you want to promote or just help them get the best results.
+This plugin also features a Search Suggestion tool, allowing you to guide your clients to the products or categories you want to promote, or simply help them achieve the best results.

 Human-readable URLs for filters

-Watch this detailed video guide to learn how to implement it.
+Watch this detailed video guide to see how to set it up correctly and handle multiple filter combinations.

 See the result count immediately